-size.appRun.value: The number of bytecode instructions touched.
+size.appRun.value The number of bytecode instructions touched.
 This metric sums the total number of bytecode instructions which are executed at least once in the entire duration of the program's execution.
 Run size is smaller than load size, since dead code is not counted.
 We believe that this metric combines the right amount of robustness and discriminative power.
-Table 2 is sorted left-to-right in ascending order with respect to this metric.
+Table II is sorted left-to-right in ascending order with respect to this metric.
 Separate experiments showed that size.appRun.value is robust with respect to program input: different executions did not result in substantial differences, and did not upset the ordering.
 It is also robust with respect to various optimizations we performed (see Section 7).
-Although bytecode-level optimizations changed the number of touched instructions, they did not change the ordering between benchmarks. size.appRun.value clearly discriminates benchmarks according to size, and can be used to provide a classification in five categories: XS,S,M,L,XL.
+Although byte-code-level optimizations changed the number of touched instructions, they did not change the ordering between benchmarks. size.appRun.value clearly discriminates benchmarks according to size, and can be used to provide a classification in five categories: XS,S,M,L,XL.
 Less than 100 bytecodes touched, for example HELLO or EMPTY, fall in the XS category.
 Between 100 and 2000 constitutes the S category (Omst,LPACK,Operm,COEFF).
-Between 2000 and 10K is the M category (COMP), and between 10K and 50K is the L category (SOOT, JAVAC).
+Between 2000 and 10K is the M category (COMP), and between 10K and 50K is the L category (SOOT,JAVAC).
 The XL category with more than 50K bytecodes touched is reserved for very larger programs, such as Forte.

-size.appHot.value: The number of bytecode instructions responsible for 90% of execution.
+size.appHot.value The number of bytecode instructions responsible for 90% of execution.
 This metric is obtained by counting the number of times each bytecode instruction is executed, sorting the instructions by frequency, and reporting the number of (most frequent) bytecodes which represent 90% of all executed bytecodes.
 While this metric is discriminating and classifies the benchmarks in different sizes, it lacks robustness.
 We found that changing a program's input had a large effect on size.appHot.value.
-For example, SOOT's 2549 hot bytecodes drop to 1191 with different input.
+For example, SOOT's 2756 hot bytecodes drop to 1191 with different input.

-A separate, derived metric, size.appHot.percentile measures the proportion of code responsible for 90% of execution, i.e. the size of the program hot spot relative to its whole size, or size.app-
+A separate, derived metric, size.appHot.percentile measures the proportion of code responsible for 90% of execution, i.e. the size of the program hot spot relative to its whole size, or size.appHot.value / size.appRun.value.
+As with size.appHot.value, this metric is sensitive to program input.